holloway/mahara-mobile/README.md

     npm install

-Next build the application using `gulp` and use the `./dist/` output directory as a Phonegap project (e.g. zip it and upload it to Phonegap Build).
+Next build the application using `node_modules/.bin/gulp` and then use the `./www/` output directory as a Phonegap project.

+cordova plugin add cordova-plugin-camera

+cordova plugin add cordova-plugin-camera

+ (e.g. zip it and upload it to Phonegap Build).

 ## Troubleshooting